gdanko/polybar/README.md

 initial = 1
 hook-0 = ~/.config/polybar/scripts/memory-usage-clickable.py --unit auto
 click-left = ~/.config/polybar/scripts/memory-usage-clickable.py --unit auto --toggle && polybar-msg action memory-usage-clickable hook 0
-daemonize = true
+background = true
-daemonize-arg-interval = 2
+background-arg-interval = 2
 ```
 When the module is executed, `hook-0` is called, which simply displays the default output.
 The `click-left` action executes the script with `--toggle`, which updates the output format via state file.
 It also displays the output in the new format.

-To accomplish executing these scripts on an interval, I've added two flags, `--daemonize` and `--interval`.
-The `daemonize-*` parameters are parsed by `launch.py` (which is invoked by the required `launch.sh`).
-There is logic to manage these scripts so that there aren't multiple copies of them running, etc. Anyhow, when `launch.py` is executed, there is a function that daemonizes the modules that currently support this.
+To accomplish executing these scripts on an interval, I've added two flags, `--background` and `--interval`.
+The `background-*` parameters are parsed by `launch.py` (which is invoked by the required `launch.sh`).
+There is logic to manage these scripts so that there aren't multiple copies of them running, etc. Anyhow, when `launch.py` is executed, there is a function that launch modules that currently support this in background.
 In a future release, `launch.py` will do this without them being hardcoded.

 Upon invocation, `launch.py` does the following:
 1. Configures the logger